Nickel-titanium shape memory alloys in practice

-You will also become familiar with characterizing switching times and more thoroughly understanding your actuator’s response behaviour.
-For this you will get to know the essential aspects relevant for the input and also discharge of the heat; not only regarding the influence of the alloy but also by the influence of additional boundary conditions.
-These include parameters such as the geometry of your actuator, the temperature gradient in the system, the electrical voltage or conditions of mechanical stress.
+You will also familiarise yourself with the characteristics of switching times and deepen your knowledge about your actuator’s response behavior.
+You will find out about the essential aspects relevant for the input and also discharge of the heat as well as the influence of the alloy and other requirements.
+These include parameters such as the geometry of your actuator, the temperature gradient in the system, the electrical voltage or delete mechanical stresses.

-Service life of thermally activated and superelastic SMA
+Service life of thermally activated and superelastic shape memory alloys

-The service life of components of SMA depends on the load conditions that the component experiences.
-In other words the service life, as with all cyclically loaded metallic materials, is a function of the applied load(s).
+The service life of components of shape memory alloys depends on the load conditions that the component is exposed to.
+In other words, the service life, as with all cyclically loaded metallic materials, depends on the applied load(s).

-Compared with conventional metal materials and equal strain provided, the structural service life of SMA is much higher.
+Compared with conventional metal materials and exposed to the same stresses, the structural service life of shape memory alloys is much higher.
 In any case, for NiTi SMA the functional fatigue is much more relevant than its structural counterpart.
 For more details on which exact factors are involved, please see the SMA course.
 Actuator systems are often geared at serving over a long timespan.
 The achievable cycle numbers for thermally activated SMA components (i.e. not superelastic components) vary strongly and highly depend on your requirements: Typical service life range from a few thousand to several hundred thousands of cycles.
 If it is necessary or desirable, you can also significantly exceed several million cycles.

-For the implementation of the connection and integration of components in SMA, a number of standard options are available to you: Here, particular mechanical and technical joining options are available to you.
-As a start, a small overview of the typical methods is included in the course.
+For the implementation of the connection and integration of shape memory alloy components, a number of standard options are available to you: amongst those are some mechanical and technical joining options.
+A brief overview of the standard methods is included in the course.

 - which semi-finished products, components and surfaces are available